Read More

 The Retirement Account You Never Knew You Needed and Didn't Realize You Already Have

 Of all the expenses we have in retirement, there’s one that’s less predictable than the others: your medical expenses.
-It’s easy to imagine what your housing costs, transportation, and other regular needs will be in retirement.
+It's easier to determine what your housing costs, transportation, and other regular needs will be in retirement.

-Yet, when it comes to your health, it’s much more uncertain.
+When it comes to your health, it’s much less certain.
 Will you be healthy for a long time?
 Will you need ongoing treatment for an illness?
-Will you have an expensive surgery?
-On average, the typical couple needs $300,000 in retirement for medical expenses, but that number varies greatly from person to person and depends on a variety of factors.
+Will you need expensive surgery?
+How much will Medicare and supplemental insurance cost?
+For a typical retirement, a couple could need hundreds of thousands for insurance and other medical expenses in retirement.

-But there’s a much better way.
-Your health savings account (HSA) is a lesser-known, more efficient way to save for medical expenses.
+Your health savings account (HSA) is a lesser-known, yet very efficient way to save for current and future medical expenses.
 In fact, you may have an HSA already and you may be taking it for granted.
-Most people believe an HSA is only for reimbursing your medical bills now.
+Most people view HSA accounts only for reimbursing current medical expenses.

 Your HSA has far more power than that, when it comes to its capabilities and how it can help you save money.

 First, a little background.
-You must be enrolled in a high deductible health plan (HDHP) to be eligible for an HSA.
+To take advantage of an HSA, you must be enrolled in a high deductible health plan (HDHP).
 Most high deductible plans include HSAs, but make sure to double-check your plan options.
-Premiums are lower for high deductible plans, and consumers are responsible for paying their medical bills until they reach the maximum out-of-pocket or deductible specified by their plan.
-The biggest advantage of paying your medical bills from HSA dollars is the tax savings.
-You pay zero in taxes if you use the money for eligible expenses, like doctor and hospital visits, medical equipment, and prescriptions.
+Premiums are lower for high deductible plans, but workers are responsible for paying their medical bills until they reach the maximum out-of-pocket or deductible specified by their plan.
+Those who tend to be healthier, with fewer current medical expenses are the ones who can gain the greatest advantage from a high deductible health plan paired with an HSA.
+Many employers will help fund the HSA account due to the reduced cost of the HDHP.

-You might be thinking, what if I have all this money in my HSA at retirement and don’t have eligible expenses?
-Not to worry, normal tax applies if you withdraw money from your HSA for non-eligible expenses, the same way it would from your 401(k).
+You might be thinking, what if I accumulate money in my HSA and don’t have eligible medical expenses to spend it on?
+Not likely, but normal tax rates apply if you withdraw money from your HSA for non-eligible expenses, similar to your IRA or 401(k) it may be subject to a penalty.

 One more useful thing to know.
-Similar to other savings accounts, you have the option to invest that money (check your plan for specific minimums needed to start investing).
+Similar to other savings accounts, you have the option to invest that money (check your plan for the choices available).
 Most Health Savings Accounts offer cash, mutual funds, and other investment options for helping your money grow over time.

 To learn more, watch the OneDigital Financial Academy session on Maximizing Your HSA or download our Guide to the Tax Benefits of Health Savings Accounts.